-The Trail Builder’s Fund leverages essential community-based funding and provides matching funds for Spokane Centennial Trail gap completion, sustainability and enhancement projects.
+The Trail Builder’s Fund leverages essential community-based funding and provides matching funds for Spokane Centennial Trail gap completion, maintenance and wayfinding projects.
 Funds are distributed for projects as determined and approved by FCT’s Board of Directors.

-The Trail Builder’s Fund has funded $110,550 in Centennial Trail improvements:
+The Trail Builder’s Fund has invested $183,300 in Centennial Trail improvements:

 $5,000 pledge to City of Spokane for South Gorge Trail construction.

-$10,000 in matching funds pledged for the Centennial Trail gap realignment at Carlson Road in Nine Mile Falls.
-Construction between 2018-2020.
+$10,000 pledge for the Centennial Trail gap realignment at Carlson Road in Nine Mile Falls.
+Construction in 2020.

-$9,200 donation to City of Spokane Parks and Recreation for thermoplastic asphalt decals for the Centennial Trail between Mission Park and TJ Meenach Bridge.
+$9,200 gift to City of Spokane Parks and Recreation for thermoplastic asphalt decals for the Centennial Trail between Mission Park and TJ Meenach Bridge.

-$1,300 for Centennial Trail logo mile marker signs.
+$1,300 gift for Centennial Trail logo mile marker signs.

-$1,600 for a Wayfinding Internship Study with Eastern Washington University.
+$1,600 gift for a Wayfinding Internship Study with Eastern Washington University.

-$5,000 for updated Centennial Trail maps, Google map, 19 Trail kiosk maps & upgraded FCT website.
+$5,000 gift for updated Centennial Trail maps, Google map, 19 Trail kiosk maps & upgraded FCT website.

-$12,500 to Riverside State Park for an asphalt repair machine.
+$12,500 gift to Riverside State Park for an asphalt repair machine.

-$17,500 to Spokane County for the State Line Gateway Park Trail realignment.
+$17,500 gift to Spokane County for the State Line Gateway Park Trail realignment.

 Trail Sustainability Projects